7 wood vs 4 Hybrid: Which One Should I Carry?

 I got a 7 wood because I wasn't happy with my 2 iron as an approach club, and I struggle to hit hybrids.

-The longer shaft in the 7 wood generates more swing speed and more distance as you would expect from a fairway wood.
 I use this club off the tee, for long approaches on par 4s and par 5s, and for tee shots on long par 3s.
-It's a great club for the purpose that it serves: a go-to tee club and a long approach club.
+It's a great club for the purpose that it serves: a go-to tee club and a long approach club, especially if i need shot shaping over or around obstacles.

 The size of the head is also gives you more confidence because you can see a lot of the face when you look down at the club, which makes you feel like you can make consistent contact.
-You will also launch the ball much higher than an equivalent long iron, but not as high as the 4 hybrid.
+You will also launch the ball much higher than an equivalent long iron.

 To summarize you will get: